Have you thought about backpacking the trail to Berg Lake in Mount Robson Provincial Park?

 If you’re looking for big, bold Rocky Mountain scenery – the kind that takes your breath away then you’ll find it on the trail to Berg Lake.
-The backdrop, should you be lucky enough to see it as it’s often shrouded in mist or cloud, is Mount Robson, the highest mountain in the Canadian Rockies rising 3000 meters above the valley floor.
+The backdrop, should you be lucky enough to see it as it’s often shrouded in mist or cloud, is Mount Robson, the highest mountain in the Canadian Rockies rising 3,000 metres above the valley floor.
 It’s so big that it makes its own micro-climate, a good thing if you’re keen to hike by mid-June as it’s warmer than nearby Jasper.

 Not only is Berg Lake a first-class destination but the trail up to the lake offers an astounding variety of scenery.
 It starts gradually, climbing alongside the Robson River through a micro rainforest of hemlock and cedar.
 The year I did it was a wet one and large sections of the trail for the first few kilometers were underwater.

 Kinney Lake is the first major landmark you reach and the location of the first of seven campsites.
 It’s also the end of the trail should you be riding a bike.
 Next up is the fantastic Valley of a Thousand Falls, accessed via a very steep climb.
 Named waterfalls you pass include White Falls, Falls of the Pool and Emperor Falls.
-From Emperor Falls it’s another 3 kilometers to reach the shores of Berg Lake.
+From Emperor Falls it’s another 3 kilometres to reach the shores of Berg Lake.
 Look for the Berg Glacier as you continue along the trail.
 Sometimes you might even see a recently calved iceberg.
 Look up too.
-The face of Mount Robson rises over 2300 meters above the lake.
+The face of Mount Robson rises over 2,300 metres above the lake.

 Many people call it quits at the Berg Lake Campground as it’s got a cabin for cooking indoors, a plus when you consider that the climate here is notoriously wetter than in either Banff or Jasper National Park.
-But if you want a taste of solitude continue to the Rearguard or Robson Pass Campgrounds, one and two kilometers away respectively.
+But if you want a taste of solitude continue to the Rearguard or Robson Pass Campgrounds, one and two kilometres away respectively.
 Almost no one goes there.